 U.S. transferor of assets to a non grantor foreign trust – Internal Revenue Code section 684 requires the recognition of gain on certain transfers of appreciated assets to a foreign trust.

 Compliance Issues and Beneficial Owner of A foreign Trust

 Citizens and residents of the United States are taxed on their worldwide income.
 Congress has enacted several specific provisions in the Internal Revenue Code that deal with foreign trusts.
 Some provisions trigger recognition of gains that would otherwise be deferred.
 Others deny deferral of tax on income moved offshore.
 Generally the IRS Special Enforcement Program unit of auditors is tasked with auditing foreign compliance by U.S. persons.

 The IRS compliance responsibilities discussed in this post also apply to the “beneficial owners” of foreign trusts.
 The term beneficial ownership applies to the true owner of an entity, asset, or transaction as opposed to any stated ownership provided in documents or oral representations.
 In a sense this means substance will trump form in certain circumstances.
 The beneficial owner is the one that receives or has the right to receive proceeds or other advantages as a result of the ownership.
 It is common practice in offshore financial jurisdictions to interpose entities, individuals, or both as stated owners.

-The Los Angeles tax attorneys of Disparte Tax Law can help you with the reporting and compliance issues involved with foreign trusts.
-In addition, to avoid penalties associated with noncompliance of filings and FBARs, the Offshore Voluntary Disclosure Program and the Streamlined Filing Compliance Procedures may be an option for you.
+Taxpayers frequently ask their tax attorney for guidance pertaining to foreign trust report compliance on form 3520-A. A tax attorney can help you with the reporting and compliance issues involved with foreign trusts.
+In addition, to avoid penalties associated with noncompliance of filings and FBARs, the Voluntary Disclosure Program, and the Streamlined Filing Compliance Procedures may be an option for you.
 Contact a Los Angeles tax attorney at Disparte Tax Law for a free consultation today.